 There are three different saunas that are all heated with wood: a continuously heated sauna, a once heated sauna (that is heated in the morning before the sauna is open and stays warm all evening) and a traditional smoke sauna – a true rarity in an urban sauna.
 This is how you can experience all sorts of Finnish Löyly during a single visit.
 Between the saunas there is spa area and a fire place room to relax in, between or after sauna bathing.
 You can swim in the sea and in the winter there is an “avanto”, the hole in the ice for winter swimming – a popular hobby in Finland and our office name as well.

-The building is heated with district heating and electricity is produced with water and wind power.
+The building is heated with district heating and electricity is produced with exp certified solar and wind power.
 We do not use hydro power as source of energy due to it’s harmul and damaging effects on the enviroment.
 The building is first FSC-certified building in Finland and second in Scandinavia.
 Forest Stewardship Council’s certificate proves that wood material comes from responsibly managed forests.
 The restaurant serves organic food and sustainably caught fish.

 Building type Public sauna

 Design and completion 2011 – 2016